alttpo/bsnes-as/angelscript.md

   * `int recv(const array<uint8> &in msg)` - attempts to receive a UDP packet into the `msg` array and returns `0` if no packet available, or returns the number of bytes received; non-blocking. (internally uses a `poll()` followed by `recvfrom()` if the poll indicates that data is available to be read)

+**WARNING:** this API is likely to be refactored to extract out IPAddress structures instead of specifying host as string and port as integer.
+This change will also make these functions more performant due to not having to call `getaddrinfo()` every time.

 NOTE: Always refer to [script-interface.cpp](bsnes/sfc/interface/script-interface.cpp) for the latest definitions of script functions.